-EP-1 Within the area designated Environmental Protection on the Future Land Use Map(s), areas shall be further categorized on the Zoning Map(s) as Environmental Protection (EP).
-It is Council's intention that areas designated Environmental Protection be preserved in a natural state to protect sensitive areas such as the coastline, water courses, water bodies, and wetlands.
+- EP-1 Within the area designated Environmental Protection on the Future Land Use Map(s), areas shall be further categorized on the Zoning Map(s) as Environmental Protection (EP).
+It is Council's intention that areas designated Environmental Protection be preserved in a natural state to protect sensitive areas such as the coastline, water courses, water bodies, and wetlands and to provide habitat for vulnerable or endangered species.
 The Environmental Protection designation and zone also includes the flood risk areas at Bristol's Hope as designated by the Water Resources Management Division, Department of Environment and Climate Change.
-Any development within the flood risk areas are subject to approval by the Water Resources Management Division, Department of Environment and Climate Change in accordance with policy PI-20.

-- EP-2 It is the policy of Council that only conservation uses shall be permitted. - EP-3 Recreational open space in the form of passive recreational uses, and transportation in the form of wharves and slipways, may be permitted in the Environmental Protection zone at Council's discretion.
+Any development within the flood risk areas is subject to approval by the Water Resources Management Division, Department of Environment and Climate Change in accordance with policy PI-20. - EP-2 It is the policy of Council that only conservation and recreational open spaces uses that are passive in nature and transportation in the form of wharves, slipways and docks shall be permitted.